 The Bethea-Strother house, also known as “Pleasant Ridge”, is the only brick antebellum residence remaining in Wilcox County, and one of the few extant plantation houses left in the Canton Bend area.
-Its detailing is typical of Wilcox County architecture of the 1840s – a mixture of both Federal and Greek Revival influences applied to an essentially folk form, in this case a brick I-house with a frame ell.
-Tristin Bethea, a native South Carolinian, built this home around 1844.
-He had moved to Wilcox County in the 1820’s and established a law practice first at Canton Bend and later at Barboursville (renamed Camden in 1841).
-He married Eugenia V. Bethea, in 1832.
+The Bethea-Strother house is a two-story, one-room deep brick structure with a single-story frame ell at the rear.
+Its detailing is typical of Wilcox County architecture of the 1840s – a mixture of both Federal and Greek Revival influences.

 This is a private residence – drive by only.